WordPress website setup tutorial

 From there, you will see all of the email accounts you already created.

-It will then bring you to the webmail.
 You can also do the same for other email accounts as well.

 Using an email client

-This is my preferred method to access email accounts since you don’t have to login to your cPanel every time you want to check your email.
+This is my preferred method to access email accounts since you don’t have to log in to your cPanel every time you want to check your email.

-If you have Gmail account or any other free email account service, you can also set your email client to retrieve emails from those accounts as well.
+If you have a Gmail account or any other free email account service, you can also set your email client to retrieve emails from those accounts as well.

 Setting up an email client to access your email accounts